 At this point use your terminal emulator to send the .ldr file using xmodem protocol.

-Loading the OS could take a few minutes.
-When the process is complete the CS135 will return the message: "Wait 40 sec for OS to restart" after which it will resume operation according to the previously set operating parameters.
+"Wait 40 sec for OS to restart" after which it will resume operation according to the previously set operating parameters.
 It will no longer be in terminal mode.

 DO NOT REBOOT THE CS135 AT THIS POINT